M66B/FairEmail/FAQ.md

 Features not fulfilling these requirements will likely be rejected.
 This is also to keep maintenance and support in the long term feasible.
+Please see also this Wikipedia article about [feature creep](https://en.wikipedia.org/wiki/Feature_creep).

 Note that there are already more features and options in FairEmail than in any other Android email client.